HEA - Blackcurrants

 The mission of Blackcurrants New Zealand in achieving this is: ‘To inspire, coordinate and drive meaningful partnerships between New Zealand blackcurrant growers, processors, marketers and researchers.’

-Blackcurrant exports have a combined value of $11.6 million in 2022.
-This is a 7% decrease on the total value for 2020.
-Frozen concentrate and individually quick-frozen blackcurrants decreased 84% and 4% respectively, while there was almost a five-fold increase in the value of ‘other’ blackcurrants to almost $7 million over this period.
-This illustrates some industry success in raising the value of blackcurrant export products, by further processing on-shore.
-In 2020, frozen juice concentrate and ‘Other’ blackcurrant exports represented 60% and 11% of the value of all products.
-In 2022, ‘Other’ blackcurrant exports are 60% of total value.
-The value of IQF blackcurrants has remained stable at 30% of total blackcurrant value.
+Blackcurrant exports have a combined value of $13.3 million in 2024.
+This is a 14% increase on the total value for 2022.
+The value of frozen concentrate and individually quick-frozen blackcurrants increased 35% and 50% respectively, while there was a 7% decrease in the value of ‘other’ blackcurrants.
+In 2022, there was a five-fold increase in the value of ‘other’ blackcurrants to almost $7 million with exports maintained at a comparable level in 2024.
+This illustrates industry success in raising and maintaining the value of blackcurrant export products by further processing onshore.
+In 2024, frozen juice concentrate, IQF and ‘other’ blackcurrant exports each represented 13%, 39% and 48% of the value of all products, respectively.

 Frozen juice concentrate.
-Exports of frozen juice concentrate decreased by 84% from $7.5 million in 2020 to $1.2 million in 2022.
-Japan is now the most valuable market taking 46% of volume and representing 48% by value.
+Exports of frozen juice concentrate increased 35% to $1.66 million in 2024.
+Japan is the most valuable market taking 41% of volume and representing 45% by value.
 Malaysia was previously the most valuable market accounting for 64% of value in 2020.
-The value of this market has fallen dramatically from $4.8 million to just under $0.1 million, representing just 8% of the total value of frozen juice concentrate in 2022.
-In 2022, exports of frozen concentrate achieved $14,667/tonne, up by 37% from $10,705 in 2020.
+The value of this market has fallen dramatically with no exports to Malaysia in 2024.
+The average value of frozen concentrate has continued to climb from $10,705/tonne in 2020, $14,667/tonne in 2022, to $20,777/tonne in 2024, a 42% increase.

 Market